-In connection with our audit, nothing came to our attention that caused us to believe that failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for School Districts.
+In connection with our audit, nothing came to our attention that caused us to believe that (district name) failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and uniform financial accounting and reporting standards (delete sections not required to test) sections of the Minnesota Legal Compliance Audit Guide for School Districts, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the 's noncompliance with the above referenced provisions.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the District's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.

-[Name of Entity]'s Response to Findings
+[District Name]'s Response to Findings